beesmart/Creative-Commerce/aura-dual-engine/readme.txt

 == Changelog ==

+= 1.3.6  2021-14-09 =
+* Fix.
+Issue with 'On Update' not refreshing snippets correctly

 = 1.3.5 - 2021-09-03
 * Update: Add new Trade Price Column Snippet
 * Update: Add 'hide from shop' field to 2 snippets: Better Cat Overview and also Hide Cat Users